junxit/us-congress-bills-111/metadata.md

 - 2009-10-07 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H10563)
 - 2009-10-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H10563)
 - 2009-10-08 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2009-10-19 — Committee on Homeland Security and Governmental Affairs referred to Subcommittee on Oversight of Government Management, the Federal Workforce, and the District of Columbia.
+- 2010-05-17 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment favorably.
+- 2010-09-22 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with amendments.
+With written report No. 111-300.
+- 2010-09-22 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with amendments.
+With written report No. 111-300.
+- 2010-09-22 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 582.